Krialder/rfid-checkin/README.md

 ## 🎯 System Overview

-This enterprise-grade RFID check-in system provides a complete attendance management solution combining modern web technologies with IoT hardware integration.
+This RFID check-in system provides a complete attendance management solution combining modern web technologies with IoT hardware integration.
 Built with security-first principles and scalable architecture, it serves organizations from small teams to enterprise deployments with 10,000+ users.

-### 🌟 **Production Status: Ready for Enterprise Deployment** ✅
+### 🌟 **Production Status: Ready for Deployment** ✅

 - **Architecture**: Modern PHP 8.0+ with enterprise security patterns
 - **Database**: Optimized MySQL 8.0+ with comprehensive indexing